dark-hat-Darkie/ping-updates/README.md

 # Testing Strategy

+TDD strategy was followed during the development.

-Our express API has 3 layers:
+Our express API has 4 layers:

 1. Router Layer
 2. Controller Layer